INGREDIENTS:

 NOTES:

-Before adding rice to the gravy, the mutton should be half cooked.
-Otherwise, pressure cook the mutton on high flame for 3-4 whistles or more depending on the quality of meat.
+Before adding rice to the gravy, the mutton should be half-cooked.
+Alternatively, pressure-cook the mutton on high heat for 3–4 whistles, or a bit longer if the meat is tougher.

 Comments